thebozzcl/thebozzcl.github.io/_posts/2020-05-19-pihole-wireguard.en.md

 I've been using [Pi-hole](https://pi-hole.net/) for several years.
 It's just a fantastic way to both improve your online experience and protect your privacy... but it has one problem: you can't bring it everywhere with you.
 Let's fix that by serving it through a home VPN!

-> :warning: **Update on 2021/03/11**: I missed some steps regarding Dynamic DNS during the original write-up.
+> ⚠️ **Update on 2021/03/11**: I missed some steps regarding Dynamic DNS during the original write-up.
 The article should be complete now.

 <!--more-->